 Drinking either too much or too fast can have severe consequences on your ability to remember exactly what happened the next day and may even result in a blackout period where you remember nothing at all.
 College students especially are associated with binge drinking and blackout behavior, but even a casual drinker can experience a blackout after rapidly increasing their blood alcohol content over a short period of time

-These experiences don’t just include the short-term consequences of the events that may have transpired in the moment; they can be indicative of long-term health risks including degenerative cognitive capacities that worsen with age.
+These experiences don’t just include the short-term consequences of the events that may have transpired at the moment; they can be indicative of long-term health risks including degenerative cognitive capacities that worsen with age.
 According to our survey, we found a pattern among the number of blackouts Americans experience each year based on the type of alcohol they most prefer to drink.
 People we polled who told us their favorite drink was vodka indicated nearly four blackouts each year, and those who favored whiskey indicated a similar number of severe memory lapses.
 While some drinks (including scotch and rum) had a lower rate of blackouts, the combined average across all beverages we surveyed indicated that most Americans blackout nearly twice a year from alcohol consumption.

 Among the craziest things you could do while drunk?
 Arson, of course.
 While less than one in 10 Americans we polled told us they’d ever caused a fire while drunk, 80 percent of those who had indicated they’d been drinking beer at the time.

-According to a study published by FEMA, more than three in four fatal campus fires between 2000 and 2015 involved at least one college student considered legally drunk (a .08% BAC).
+More than three in four fatal campus fires between 2000 and 2015 involved at least one college student considered legally drunk (a .08% BAC).
 More than a third of those we polled who said they’d started a fire at least once while intoxicated told us they’d been drinking vodka, while more than one in four were drinking whiskey.